johnvanbreda/indicia-docs/administrating/warehouse-installation.rst

 same (except with different folder locations) for IIS.

 There are many tutorials on the web on how to install PHP and a webserver such as Apache.
+PHP version 5.3 is recommended though PHP 5.2 should work.
+PHP 5.4 is not currently supported.
-PHP version 5.2 or higher is required.
-For example, the following guide explains installation of PHP, Apache and MySQL on Windows: http://www.php-mysql-tutorial.com/install-apache-php-mysql.php.
+The following guide explains installation of PHP, Apache and MySQL on Windows: http://www.php-mysql-tutorial.com/install-apache-php-mysql.php.
 MySQL is not required by the Indicia Warehouse.
 Another alternative is to install a ready made 'stack' with a set of predefined components all packaged into one install